Last updated: 10/6/2020

-- Am I suffering abuse or bullying in anyway?
+- Am I suffering abuse or bullying in any way?

-There are lots of reasons why people experience extreme anxiety and panic attacks, I wish I had of asked myself those questions and not tried to hide the stress I was experiencing before I started to suffer from them.
+There are lots of reasons why people experience extreme anxiety and panic attacks, I wish I had asked myself those questions and not tried to hide the stress I was experiencing before I started to suffer from them.

 A panic attack is a truly awful thing to experience and I wouldn’t wish it on anybody, but when they start to become a regular occurrence, they can really take over your life if you let them.

-In the preceding years before I started suffering from extreme anxiety and panic attacks, I had been suffering with low mood and anxiety as a result of multiple events in my life, but I had tried to push through and ignore my feelings, basically because it was too painful to address them and I feared I might fall apart if I let them get a hold of me.
+In the preceding years before I started suffering from extreme anxiety and panic attacks, I had been suffering from low mood and anxiety as a result of multiple events in my life, but I had tried to push through and ignore my feelings, basically because it was too painful to address them and I feared I might fall apart if I let them get a hold of me.